JoynConnect/work-trials/JD-Lead Backend-Engineer-(Data)/joynBEE/Task2.md

 `basic.py` is where the assembly and analysis tools are for the cross-platform corpus.
 It draws from the primitives and platforms, using a crude plugin method to assign and populate appropriate `PlatformData` instances for the defined platforms, then assembles a `Corpus` across them and performs a quick analysis of activity over time.

 The corpus here, due to its randomized generation, does not reflect patterns I would usually like to investigate in the context of an analyst, but volume of activity over users and platforms and time is a reasonable enough thing to want to know about, and it provides a use case through which to see how the pieces of this code are supposed to work together.

+## NOTES and TODOS

+If I were to do this again, I would probably have spent more time manipulating the data generation script to create a corpus more similar to what I believe reality would generate:
+- smaller number of users per platform with consistent text across them
+- more varied types of messages per platform - though I suppose that can be controlled on ingestion, I would have loved to see what I could do with JIRA ticket *comments*, not just story descriptions.

+This said, I appreciate the convenience of the dataGen tooling provided, and hope that my response to it offers some value and insight.

+### TODO

+As always, there are things left undone:

+- more robust data validation (not just missing data, but malformed)
+- more robust analysis (answering a proper business question, more useful outputs like visualization, e.g.)
+- more testing (more unhappy-path tests, mocks for expensive operations, more branches of implementation tested)
+- more appropriate ingestion (from live API, e.g.)
+- deployment & orchestration